cozodb/cozo/IN_PROG.md

     and maybe even with some recursive CTE thrown in.
 This is hard to maintain, and worse, the performance is unpredictable since query optimizers in general fail when you have over twenty tables joined together.
-  * With Cozo, on the other hand, Horn-clause rules make it easy to break the logic into smaller pieces and write clear, easily testable queries.
+  * With Cozo, on the other hand, [Horn clauses](https://en.wikipedia.org/wiki/Horn_clause) make it easy to break the logic into smaller pieces and write clear, easily testable queries.
     Furthermore, the deterministic evaluation order makes identifying and solving performance problems easier.